austinbhale/590-Final-Project/README.md

 In order to play this game, you need to have Unreal Engine 4.2+ installed.
 Then clone this repository and start the project.
 Delete the contents in your plugins folder and replace with the contents found [here](https://forums.unrealengine.com/community/community-content-tools-and-tutorials/41043-advanced-sessions-plugin?69901-Advanced-Sessions-Plugin=), based on the version you have.

+Then launch Steam and hit play on your engine.
+You can either join an instance or start one!
+Enjoy the game!

 ## 1 Introduction

 ### 1.1 Objective